 We opened Oct.
-11, 2010 and have served 17,669 meals as of last week with 7884 volunteer hours.
+11, 2010 and have served 233,351 meals through December 2017 with 55,900 volunteer hours.
 We are all volunteers, many repetitive teams from churches and businesses in the community.
 The exception is the presence daily of two paid workers from Experience Works, a local organization that hires our older population who want to continue training and working.
-We have 6-8 licensed Food Managers, one is on duty every day.
+We have 10-12 licensed Food Managers, one is on duty every day.

 We have over 150 trained food handlers licensed by Grayson County Health Department.
 We have over 200 volunteers who have worked in the kitchen through the year that we have been open.
-We are a 501C-3 organization and have a Tax ID.
+We are a 501C-3.

 1.What days and times do you serve lunch?

 Monday-Friday we open at 9:00 AM and serve lunch 11-1, closing after cleanup.
-Saturdays we open at 9 AM and serve brownbag lunches from 10-12 noon.
-They can be picked up and taken or eaten at Grand Central Station until 12.
+Saturdays we open at 9 AM and serve brownbag lunches from 9-10 am.
+They can be picked up and taken or eaten at Grand Central Station.

 2. What do you serve?